FCJ-DNTU/000015-deploy-app-docker/content/7-docker-compose/2-test-app/_index.md

 ![Image](/images/7-docker-compose/2-test-app/7.6.png?featherlight=false&width=90pc)

-Here we can see the homepage of the application.
+Here we can see the homepage of the application as same result with previous deployment.
 Proceed to enter the login information.

 ![Image](/images/7-docker-compose/2-test-app/7.7.png?featherlight=false&width=90pc)

 {{% notice note%}}
 If the login information is correct, it means the application has been successfully deployed with RDS.